-The provisions other than technical provisions mainly include the provision for anniversary bonuses, the provision for unused vacation, a provision for customer service and marketing and IT provisions.
+The provisions other than technical provisions mainly include the provision for anniversary bonuses, provision for unused vacation, provision for variable salary components, a provision for customer service and marketing and IT provisions.
 These are valued using the International Financial Reporting Standards (IAS 37), which is a reasonable approximation of the Solvency II valuation principles.